Workplace Violence: Statistics and Consequences

 Role of a Workers Compensation Attorney

 If you were injured while working, you may be entitled to recover compensation for your losses through a workers’ compensation claim.
 An experienced attorney can assess your case to determine your eligibility for a workers’ compensation claim and guide you on steps to recovering compensation.
+In many cases, workplace incidents involve workplace violence, including physical assaults, which can lead to serious injuries or even fatal occupational injuries.
+According to the Bureau of Labor Statistics, incidents of workplace violence experienced by employees, particularly in high-risk sectors like healthcare, are on the rise.

-A workers’ compensation lawyer can negotiate an out-of-court settlement, however, if that does not work, they can also represent you at a hearing or in a trial.
+A workers’ compensation lawyer can negotiate an out-of-court settlement; however, if that does not work, they can also represent you at a hearing or in a trial.
 For a successful outcome, you need strong evidence, and the attorney can assist you in gathering evidence.
-They can also help prepare all the required documents for the legal processes.
-Getting all this done while recovering from an injury can be challenging, so consider involving an attorney as early as possible in the legal proceedings.
-This will allow them to have maximum impact on your case.
+For example, they can demonstrate how healthcare workers accounted for a significant portion of workplace injuries due to workplace violence.
+Understanding the risk factors for violence, particularly in roles involving direct contact with the public, such as healthcare professionals, is essential in building a strong case.
+Attorneys can also help prepare all the required documents for the legal processes.